mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 As you can see, even though there are tons of breaks in the original audio of each, there are far less common breaks.
 ( | = talking in at least one track and . = not talking in both tracks)

-Chinese Vocal Track (1)
+Mandarin Vocal Track (1)
 English Vocal Track (2)
 Chi&Eng Vocal Track (3)
 ``1:.....|||||||..|||||..||....|||||.||||||.||....``
 ``2:....|||||..||||||.||.......||||..||||.|||.....``
 ``3:....||||||||||||||||.||....|||||.|||||||||....``

 This matters for our problem, because we can no longer think of understanding an entire single subtitle/sentence as the smallest unit, instead the smallest unit is actually a "talking-period".
-So, if you want to show any of the Chinese in a talking-period, the user must be able to understand all of the Chinese in that talking-period.
+So, if you want to show any of the Mandarin in a talking-period, the user must be able to understand all of the Mandarin in that talking-period.

 Back to our problem of helping the user choose new words to learn for a specific movie.
 The first approach is to simply go through all the sentences in the movie and find all the words that the user does not understand.
 Then, for each of these words determine how many times the user would hear the new word in this movie if they decided to learn it.
 The user could then choose from the words that which would be heard to most, which words they would like to learn before watching this movie.